loboaveces/template-reference/articles/Cooking an IAM policy.md

 ## Cooking IAM Policies
 I'm not going to lie to you, this is not an article (I don't even know how this arrived here).
 This is a detailed recipe to make IAM policies.
 Are you sure this is what you were looking for? well, let's go!
 Did you ever eat a layer cake?
 I ask you this because the process of cooking an IAM policy is similar to that of layer cake.
-So, if you did not eat one, consider getting one after reading this just for academic purposes, of course.
+So, if you did not eat one or forgot the taste, consider getting one after reading this just for academic purposes, of course.
 [image of the cake]

 To prepare an IAM policy we will divide the process into three main layers: